jackmaden/philosophybreak/src/pages/articles/socratic-method-what-is-it-how-can-you-use-it/index.md

 ## Why is it called the Socratic method?

 <span class="big-letter">T</span>he Socratic method derives its name from the conversational technique of ancient Greek philosopher Socrates, as presented in his student Plato’s dialogues written between 399 BC and 347 BC.
 The son of a midwife, Socrates draws parallels between his method and midwifery.
-In [Plato’s dialogue Theaetetus](http://www.amazon.com/gp/product/0915144816/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0915144816&linkId=f2329e902542711d0c4006f84da94f7e), Socrates states:
+In <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0915144816/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0915144816&linkId=f2329e902542711d0c4006f84da94f7e">Plato’s dialogue Theaetetus</a>, Socrates states:

 >The only difference [between my trade and that of midwives] is… my concern is not with the body but with the soul that is experiencing birth pangs.
 And the highest achievement of my art is the power to try by every test to decide whether the offspring of a young person’s thought is a false phantom or is something imbued with life and truth.

 Socrates’s approach of sometimes relentless inquiry differed to the teachers in ancient Athens at the time, known as the Sophists, who went for the more conventional ‘sage on a stage’ educational method, trying to persuade people round to their viewpoints on things through impressive presentation and rhetoric.

 This distinction in approach made Socrates somewhat of a celebrity of contrarian thought.
 While the Sophists tried to demonstrate their knowledge, Socrates did his best to demonstrate his (and everybody else’s) ignorance.
-His guiding principle was that we know nothing — and so, as W. K. C. Guthrie argues in [The Greek Philosophers](http://www.amazon.com/gp/product/0061310085/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0061310085&linkId=989dfd27b4929d53dd18e6e17715c30d), the Socratic method was for Socrates as much a device for establishing ignorance as it was establishing knowledge.
+His guiding principle was that we know nothing — and so, as W. K. C. Guthrie argues in <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0061310085/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0061310085&linkId=989dfd27b4929d53dd18e6e17715c30d">The Greek Philosophers</a>, the Socratic method was for Socrates as much a device for establishing ignorance as it was establishing knowledge.

 <div class="course-promo text-center">
     <h4>Philosophy in Your Twitter Feed</h4>